Unity-Technologies/com.unity.formats.alembic/com.unity.formats.alembic/Documentation~/time_AlembicShot.md

 1. Drag a GameObject with an [Alembic Stream Player](ref_StreamPlayer.md) component onto the Clips view in Timeline.

-   If Timeline is empty, create an Alembic Track so that you can see the Clips view.
+   If Timeline is empty, create an Alembic track so that you can see the Clips view.

    ![Alembic Clip Editor](images/abc_clip_editor.png)